Essential Oils for Sleep

 Results indicate that subjects in the experiment group demonstrated improved sleep quality, compared to the control group.

-Vetiver Essential Oil for Sleep
+Vetiver Essential Oil for Sleep and Insomnia

 The calming properties of vetiver essential oil make it one of the top aromatherapy oils for sleep.
 Its sedative properties may help alleviate stress and improve sleep quality.
 Vetiver is often considered the best essential oil for deep sleep.